poweruptech/creativecoding-fall2015/week1.md

     * Run again to see the effect
 14. Open coding and experimentation time

+### Additional challenges
+* Turn the square into a hexagon
+* Draw a big square and a small square each time
+* Experiment with different numbers of rotations - need to change repeat and degrees

 Other questions that may come up

 * Setting the starting position * if sprite is dragged to a new place on the screen, it will just draw there.
 You can initialize the starting position by using blue motion block “go to x:0 y:0"